The ongoing construction of the Nairobi expressway is expected to be completed by the end of this year.

-The expressway, one of its kind in East and Central Africa will run from Mlolongo through Uhuru hiway to the Junction at James Gichuru road.
+The expressway, one of its kind in East and Central Africa will run from Mlolongo through Uhuru highway to the Junction at James Gichuru road.

-The road will include an elevated highway and is expected to reduce traffic betelween Nairobi city centre and Jomo Kenyatta international Airport from the current 2 hours to about 15 minutes.
+The road will include an elevated highway and is expected to reduce traffic between Nairobi city center and Jomo Kenyatta International Airport from the current 2 hours to about 15 minutes.

 The world-class road will also be the first toll road in Kenya implemented via a public-private partnership (PPP) with the road being fully financed by private investors.